 Thank you for your interest in applying to SCDS!
 You may begin the application process during the early fall one year prior to the anticipated enrollment of your child.
-For the 2020-21 school year, the process begins in fall 2019.
-The application deadline is January 16, 2020.
+For the 2021-22 school year, the process begins in fall 2020.
 For specific application requirements and forms, see our Admissions Process.

 Kindergarten, 3rd, and 6th grade are our most popular entry points.
 SCDS begins in kindergarten; we receive the bulk of our applications at this grade level.
 The next most popular entry point is 3rd grade where we add another section and enroll 12-16 new students.
 We do accept applications to all other grades, and enrollment will be offered as spaces become available to qualified applicants.
 Wait pools are established after the application process is complete; this list is referred to whenever an opening occurs.
 Wait pool lists do not rollover from year to year.

 The goal of our admission process is to find the best fit between the school and the students we enroll.
 We work hard to ensure that the students we enroll will be successful in our program.
 All aspects of the student’s admission file and visit are taken into consideration.
 We review the student’s Wechsler test results, the parent questionnaire, teacher evaluations, transcripts, information from the student visit, and any in-house assessment or other testing.
 The Admissions Committee is made up of our division heads and faculty from across the grades, as well as our admissions department.

 Applying students should take the Wechsler Intelligence Scale (WPPSI-IV or WISC-V) appropriate for their age.
 Qualified applicants typically score in the top 3% on the full scale score or GAI.
 Tests are reviewed for areas of strength, areas of growth, or significant gaps.
 This information, along with the narrative provided by the psychologist, are all taken into consideration.
 We deem testing valid for two years.
 Students applying to 3rd grade and above should take the WISC-V.